Super Cup 2019 to start on March 15 in Bhubaneshwar | Goal.com

 The 2019 Super Cup will have 20 teams as participants, with the top six teams of Indian Super League (ISL) and I-League getting a direct entry.
 The bottom four teams of ISL and the teams placed seventh to 10th in I-League will have to play qualifiers.

-A total of four qualifiers will take place on March 15 and 16.
+A total of four qualifiers will take place in two days - March 15 and 16.
 The final round will start from March 29 and the final will take place on April 13.

+Bengaluru and East Bengal faced off in the final of the Super Cup last year.
+Sunil Chhetri scored a brace in addition to goals from Rahul Bheke and Miku to beat East Bengal 4-1 and be crowned winners.